thegooddocsproject/request-for-comment/RFC-003-set-up-google-account.md

 - You have been authorized by the project steering committee to create an account with another service using our Google account
 - You need to use the project mail account regularly to communicate with others in an official capacity
 - Additional important reasons that we haven't yet thought of
+- You are a community builder, and are regularly setting up access for new members into our community.

 Members who are granted Google account access should be trusted by the community.
 They should have demonstrated trustworthiness, typically by contributing impactfully to the community for at least a quarter (3 months).